Commitment to Renewing Life

 0.00

-1. Biodiverse models consist of differentiated management of eucalyptus plantation areas, combining different production models (silviculture, fruit farming, livestock, beekeeping, agroforestry systems, among others) and seeking a more efficient use of space and natural resources, such as soil, water, and energy.
+1. Biodiverse models consist of the differentiated management of eucalyptus plantation areas, combining different production models (forestry, fruit growing, livestock farming, beekeeping, agroforestry systems, among others) and thus seeking a more efficient use of space and natural resources such as soil, water and energy.

 Share this content: